h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 The list of limitations include:

+  1. XGBoost is not supported on Windows.

-  1. Right now XGBoost is initialized only for single-node H2O clustersl however multi-node XGBoost support is coming soon.
+  2. Right now XGBoost is initialized only for single-node H2O clusters; however multi-node XGBoost support is coming soon.

-  2. The list of supported platforms includes:
+  3. The list of supported platforms includes:

     +----------+-----------------+-----+-----+-----------------------+
     | Platform | Minimal XGBoost | OMP | GPU | Compilation OS        |